 You might want to consider selling or donating your current appliances since different countries operate on different plug types or voltage and most electrical appliances will require some sort of adapter.
 By doing this, you can alleviate the hassle of having to deal with tricky adapters and save money by not shipping the old appliances; instead buy new appliances with this money!

 Before you move, contact the embassy of your new host country regarding advice on visas, or if a corporate move, make sure your HR department has all your work permit documentation in place.
-A lot of countries will not release a container full of household goods unless a valid proof-of-work permit is showen at importation.
+Many countries will not release a container full of household goods unless a valid proof-of-work permit is shown at importation.

-If you are planning to ship your car or truck, you should expect plenty of restrictions.
-Import restrictions differ from country-to-country and you should research the allowances of your destination.
+If you are planning to ship a vehicle, you should expect plenty of restrictions.
+Import restrictions differ from country-to-country and you should research the regulations of your destination.
+Your Arpin International Move Coordinator will provide you with destination information to help you learn about your new host country and its import/export regulations.

 Are you licensed to drive in your new host country?